-Taking account of the SEND Code of Practice, 2014, Wendover Church of England Junior School has adopted a graduated response to meeting special educational needs that requires the initial use of classroom and school resources before bringing specialist expertise to bear on the difficulties that a pupil is experiencing.
+In light of the new SEND Code of Practice, 2014, Wendover Church of England Junior School has adopted a graduated response to meeting special educational needs that requires the initial use of classroom and school resources before bringing specialist expertise to bear on the difficulties that a pupil is experiencing.
 When a young person is identified as having special educational needs, the school will intervene as described below.
 Such interventions are a means of helping Wendover Church of England Junior School and parents match special educational provision to individual pupil needs.